exteranto/exteranto.github.io/articles/typed-message-passing.md

 ```

 #### Handling an event
-Now we have to create a listener that handles the event.
+Now we have to create another listener that handles the event.
 The `PrintsContent.ts` file:
 ```typescript
 import { Listener } from '@exteranto/core'